Thomas-EDET/BugBountyWeb3/Learn/Sign and broadcast tx manually.md

     "params": ["0xYOUR_SIGNED_TX_HEX"]
   }'
 ```
-You’ll get a JSON response with the transaction hash if successful.
+You'll get a JSON response with the transaction hash if successful.

 ### 4. With `ethers.js` (Node.js)
 ```js